vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Cloud antispam for WordPress.
+Cloud, premium antispam for WordPress.
 No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.